Empowering Parents with an Active Educational Role

 Core, Elective and Enrichment Courses

 Sometimes children need or want to learn about a specialized topic, or parents don’t feel comfortable teaching a particular subject, and occasionally everyone just needs a break from their regular routine.
 That’s why HCS provides core, elective and enrichment courses.
-Families can use their student funds to participate in academic and elective classes at several HCS Learning Center locations.
+Families can use their student funds to participate in academic and elective classes.

 Sometimes parents and students need extra support from a credentialed teacher to aid with student instruction.
 To help these families, Horizon Charter Schools provides the option of more assistance from the family’s Supervising Teacher (ST).Read More